Wellbeing apps frequently asked questions

 We are continuing to work with a selection of app suppliers to offer free mental health and wellbeing support to NHS staff.
 To sign up to Headspace and Unmind, you will need an NHS email account to access the free offer.
 Stay Alive is available to the wider population and can be accessed using either your personal or work email account.

 If you would like help with your sleep, managing your anxiety or support in taking a moment to be mindful, you can download or access any of the apps using your NHS email account to register.

-You are only able to use your personal email account to sign up for Sleepio, Daylight and Stay Alive.
+You are only able to use your personal email account to sign up for Stay Alive.
 For the other apps, you will need to use your NHS email account to access these free offers from the suppliers.
 Using your NHS email account will confirm your eligibility as a current NHS employee or as someone delivering NHS services (such as Estates).